lcorbasson/pdo-for-wordpress/trunk/readme.txt

 and that's it.  two steps.

 The next time you load your wordpress installation it will automatically create the database and take you through the basic Wordpress installation routine.
+If you have problems with the installation you should receive a meaningful error messsage.
+If not, the most common error by far is permissions.
+You MUST make sure that php can read/write to wp-content/database.

 == Frequently Asked Questions ==